KooiInc/RegexHelper/README.md

 // cleaned => Hello world\nHello
 ```

-### flags (modifiers)
+### flags
 A `$RE`-instance is actually a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 It can be used as a regular expression, but also contains a `flags` method and a getter (`re`)
 for the actual regular expression value.

 Flags can be added using the instance `flags` method
 `[$RE RegEx instance].flags([flags:string])`
-or by adding an array of modifiers replacement in the template string
+or by adding an array of flags replacement in the template string
 e.g. `/.*/ ${["g", "u"]}`.

 **Notes**